bunmidavies/superformula/README.md

 # superformula

-I explore the superformula contents.
+I explore what the superformula does.

 ## contents